doorgan/blog/src/posts/2021/04/the_elixir_ast.md

   [{:__aliases__, [], [:Bar]}, {:__aliases__, [], [:Baz]}]
 }
 ```
-The interesting bits here are the arguments to the dot call: the `[alias, :{}]` arguments are the way Elixir uses to recognize multiple aliasing as something different from `Foo.{}(Bar, Baz)`.
+The interesting bits here are the arguments to the dot call: the `[alias, :{}]` arguments are the way Elixir uses to recognize qualified tuples as something different from `Foo.{}(Bar, Baz)`.

-There's a last case for the dot operator call, and this one striked me as odd the first time, because it's not obvious at all that we're dealing with a dot operator.
+There's a last case for qualified calls, and this one striked me as odd the first time, because it's not obvious at all that we're dealing with a qualified operator.
 Let's look at the following quoted expression:
 ```elixir
 quote do
   foo[:bar]
 end
 #=> {{:., [], [Access, :get]}, [], [{:foo, [], Elixir}, :bar]}
 ```
-It turns out the access syntax is, under the hood, a dot operator call!
-The way Elixir recognizes it in the AST is by the `[Access, :get]` arguments for the inner dot call, and it only allows as many arguments as `Access.get`.
-The reason being that it gets evaluated to a call to that function:
+What happens here is that the access syntax gets desugared into a qualified call to `Access.get`.
+The way Elixir recognizes it in the AST is by the `[Access, :get]` arguments for the inner dot call, and it only makes sense to have as many arguments as `Access.get` allows:
 ```elixir
 Macro.to_string({{:., [], [Access, :get]}, [], [{:foo, [], Elixir}]})
 #=> "Access.get(foo)"